theoludwig/theoludwig/posts/git-ultimate-guide.md

 # Apply the changes introduced by some existing commits
 # (by first being on the branch where you want to apply the commit)
 git cherry-pick <commit>

+# To list all commits that differ between two branches
+git log <branch1>..<branch2> # commits in branch2 that are not in branch1 (branch2 ahead of branch1, branch2 behind branch1)
+git log <branch2>..<branch1> # commits in branch1 that are not in branch2 (branch1 ahead of branch2, branch1 behind branch2)

+# Summary of commit authors across all branches, excluding merge commits.
+git shortlog --summary --numbered --all --no-merges
 ```

 ## `.gitignore` file